 This bulletin is published to meet the needs of some commercial and academic users of geomagnetic data.
-The bulletin is organised in two main parts.
-The first part presents the magnetic observatory data as a series of plots of one-minute, hourly and daily values, followed by tabulations of monthly values, geomagnetic activity indices and reports of rapid variations.
-The second part of the bulletin presents information concerning the quality control of the observatory operation.
-This is primarily for the benefit of staff of the British Geological Survey (BGS), but may be of interest to some users.
+Magnetic observatory data is presented as a series of plots of one-minute, hourly and daily values, followed by tabulations of monthly values, geomagnetic activity indices and reports of rapid variations.
 The operation of the observatory and presentation of data are described in the rest of this section.
-A description of the quality control data is provided in the second part of the bulletin.

 Enquiries about the data should be addressed to: